How Your LLC Will Be Taxed

-All New Hampshire LLC business members or managers who take profits out of the LLC will need to pay self-employment tax.
-This tax is also known as FICA, Social Security or Medicare tax.
-It applies to all the earnings you withdraw from your New Hampshire business.
+All members or managers who take profits out of the LLC must pay self-employment tax.
+This tax is administered by the Federal Insurance Contributions Act (FICA), and covers Social Security, Medicare and other benefits.
 The current self-employment tax rate is 15.3 percent.

-Pay Less Self-Employment Tax by Treating Your New Hampshire LLC as an S Corporation
+Pay Less Self-Employment Tax by Treating Your LLC as an S Corporation

 Federal Income Tax

 You must also pay regular federal income tax on any earnings you take out of your New Hampshire LLC.
-The amount of income tax you pay depends on your earnings, current income tax brackets, deductions and how you file.
+The amount of income tax you pay depends on your earnings, current income tax bracket, deductions and filing status.

 Employees May Need to File Tax Returns

-Regardless of whether you withhold federal tax, your employees may need to file their own tax returns.
+Regardless of whether you withhold federal and state income tax, your employees may need to file their own tax returns.

 Employee Insurance and Other Requirements

-Most New Hampshire LLCs will need to pay estimated taxes throughout the year, depending on the amount of income and profit you expect to make.
+Most LLCs must pay estimated taxes throughout the year, depending on the amount of profit and income you expect to make.
 The most common types of estimated tax are:

-Most New Hampshire LLCs will pay estimated taxes four times a year.
-Speak to your accountant for more information.
+Most LLCs will pay estimated taxes four times a year.
+Learn more on the IRS website, and speak to your accountant for more information.

-No. New Hampshire does not have a statewide sales tax.
+No. New Hampshire does not have a franchise tax.